-A scene from the movie “Valentine’s Day” illustrates the enigma of mature love.
-Shirley McClaine says passionately to her husband of 50 years, Hector Elizondo, after a devastating rift: “I know I let you down.
+A scene from the movie Valentine’s Day illustrates the enigma of mature love.
+After they’ve had a devastating rift, Shirley McClaine says passionately to her husband of fifty years, Hector Elizondo, “I know I let you down.
 And maybe you don’t think I deserve your forgiveness, but you’re going to give it to me anyway.
 Because when you love someone, you love all of them — that’s the job.
 The things that you find lovable and the things that you don’t find lovable.”
-He quiets her pleading and whispers: “Shhhh.
+His anger quickly melts.
+As he takes her in his arms, he whispers: “Shhhh.
 I understand.
 I’ll never leave you.”

-From the start, Steven showered me with gourmet dinners, roses, lingerie, a gorgeous engagement ring, and a perfect proposal.
-He decorated the house with hundreds of hand-cut paper hearts.
+From the start, Steven showered me with gourmet dinners and flowers, a stunning engagement ring and a perfect proposal.
+He decorated the house with hundreds of hand-cut paper hearts our first Valentine’s Day.
 He wrote poetry.
 He saved me the Biscoff cookies from his flights.
-He also paid off my student loan, supported my mother financially, and raised my young children as his own.
+He also paid off my student loan, supported my aging mother financially, and raised my young children as his own.
 Consummately generous, it’s his nature to give.
 Of his time, his efforts, his resources.

 For nearly twenty-five years, he’s lived his love with daily gestures; making coffee in the morning, brushing the small of my back as he walks past, letting me sleep in on Sundays, surprising me with my favorite wine.
 He also replaces my brakes, manages the taxes, and does the laundry.
 He senses my moods and makes me laugh.
 He cooks delicious food for me.